TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

 - Edit: Lets you edit the page properties

-- Info: Displays some information of the page
+- Info: Displays information about the page

 - History/Undo: Shows the change history of the page (who did which changes when)